Indian name: Malayali

 Malayali surname includes Nair, Menon, Pillai, Nambootri, Panikkar, and Kurup.
-Malayalis follow similar naming customs to Tamils and people in South Karnataka, using Village name - Father's name - Personal name.
-Muslims also follow this system, though their first names follow the Islamic system.
+Some Malayalis follow similar naming customs to Tamils and people in South Karnataka, using Village name – Father's name – Personal name.
+Some Muslim Malayalis also follow this system, though their first names follow the Islamic system.

 Members of the Menon, Nair, and related communities often use their mother's house name or directly add their caste name.
 For example, Kannoth Karunakaran, Karunakaran is his given name and Kannoth is his mother's house name.
 P. K. Vasudevan Nair, Vasudevan is his given name and Nair is his caste surname.
-Most of the Malayalis write name as Given name - Father's name - Father's father's name/house name/village name - Suriname/caste title.
-For instance, Shreelakshmi Dhanapalan Sadhu Kunjpilla; where Shreelakshmi is first name, Dhanapalan is middle name/father's name, Sadhu is grandfather's name, and Kujnpilla is surname/caste title.
+Most of the Malayalis write name as Given name – Father's name – Grandfather's name/house name/village name – Surname/caste title.
+For instance, Shreelakshmi Dhanapalan Sadhu Kunjpilla; where Shreelakshmi is the first name, Dhanapalan is the middle name/father's name, Sadhu is the grandfather's name, and Kujnpilla is the surname/caste title.
 It might also be written as Shreelakshmi Dhanapalan S K.

-Earlier times (until the 20th Century) Malayali Christians (Nasranis) were bound by only Christian names and usually used the Family/house name – Father’s name – Baptismal name naming convention.
-Nowadays, however, Christians have various naming conventions such as Name - Surname - Father's Name or Name - Father's name or Name - Surname or Name - Father's Name - Grandfather's Name.
+Earlier times (until the 20th century), Malayali Christians (Nasranis) were bound by only Christian names and usually used the Family/house name – Father's name – Baptismal name naming convention.
+Nowadays, however, Christians have various naming conventions such as Name – Surname – Father's Name or Name – Father's name or Name – Surname or Name – Father's Name – Grandfather's Name.
 It can be concluded that Syrian Christian names are Patryonmic.
-Eg: Arackaparambil Kurien Antony, better known as A. K. Antony, who is an Indian politician and attorney and was the 23rd Defence Minister of India, here the policitcan's name is Antony while his father's name is Kurien, while his family name is Arackaparambil.
-During the 20th century some names were created by joining two or more syllables.
+E.g.: Arackaparambil Kurien Antony, better known as A. K. Antony, here the politician's name is Antony, while his father's name is Kurien, and his family name is Arackaparambil.
+During the 20th century, some names were created by joining two or more syllables.
 For example, Abey (AB), Aji (AG), Bibi (BB), Biji (BG), Siby (CB) and so on.
-Today, several Syrian Christians name their children by Indian names like Deepak, Rahul, Neethu, Asha etc. But by the 21st century more biblical names began to reappear.
+Today, several Syrian Christians name their children with popular Indian names like Deepak, Rahul, Neethu, Asha, etc. But by the 21st century, more biblical names began to reappear.
 Thus names like, Isaac, Joshua, David, Saul, Ezekiel, Timothy, appeared on the scene.